Sequential change-point detection for mutually exciting point processes over networks: Proposed CUSUM Detection Framework

+Equation \eqref{eq:update_ell} provides a recursive procedure for computing the log-likelihood ratios $\ell_{n\gamma,t_k^+}$, as long as the one-dimensional integrals can be evaluated or approximated numerically.
+If we have additional access to the cumulative kernels $ \Phi_{ij}(t) = \int_0^t\varphi_{ij}(s)\mathbbm{1}(s\geq 0)ds, $ where $\mathbbm 1(\cdot)$ is the indicator function, this recursion can be computed without numerical integration as follows:

-\begin{remark}[Choice of grid size $\gamma$] The grid size $\gamma$ corresponds to the updating frequency of the CUSUM statistics and is an important parameter to the CUSUM algorithm.
-There is a trade-off in choosing the parameter $\gamma$: a large $\gamma$ might result in a larger detection delay, while a very small $\gamma$ might leads to unnecessary computational complexity.
-It would be interesting to develop a method to choose $\gamma$ adaptively. \end{remark}
+Algorithm~\ref{alg:CUSUM} summarizes the key steps in the proposed CUSUM procedure.
+We provide a further remark on the choice of the grid size $\gamma >0$.
+Note that different choices of $\gamma$ corresponds to different updating frequencies for the CUSUM statistics, hence $\gamma$ is an important parameter for the algorithm.
+There is a performance trade-off in choosing the parameter $\gamma$: a very large choice of $\gamma$ may result in a large detection delay, whereas a very small $\gamma$ may leads to unnecessary computational complexity.
+The effect of $\gamma$ on the algorithm is investigated further in numerical studies, and it would be interesting to develop a method for choosing $\gamma$ adaptively.